Azure/azure-saas/docs/azure-saas-docs/content/en/components/Identity/identity-framework-setup-manual.md

 ---

 ### Step 2.
-Log into newly created Tenant
+Log into newly created Azure AD B2C tenant

-- Click on `Open B2C Tenant` quicklink to immediately change directory to your new Tenant
+- Click on `Open B2C Tenant` quicklink to immediately change directory to your new Azure AD B2C tenant

 ![(Switch Directory Screenshot)](/azure-saas/images/identity-framework-manual-step-2-switch-tenant-quicklink.png)

 ---

 ### Step 3.
-(Optional) Invite collaborators to the new Tenant
+(Optional) Invite collaborators to the new Azure AD B2C tenant

 Note: Collaborators are other developers you wish to help manage your services, not customers

-- Go to the `Azure AD B2C` dashboard while logged into your new Tenant, click `Users` in the lefthand navbar
+- Go to the `Azure AD B2C` dashboard while logged into your new Azure AD B2C tenant, click `Users` in the lefthand navbar
-- After navigating, you may create or invite guest users into your Tenant allowing them access
+- After navigating, you may create or invite guest users into your Azure AD B2C tenant allowing them access

 ![(Tenant User Management Screenshot)](/azure-saas/images/identity-framework-manual-step-3-invite-collaborators.png)

 ---

 ### Step 4.
-Create necessary app registrations in Azure AD B2C Tenant
+Create necessary app registrations in Azure AD B2C tenant

-- From the Tenant `Azure AD B2C` dashboard, click `App registrations`
+- From the `Azure AD B2C` dashboard, click `App registrations`
-- Add new registrations corresponding to the following list of modules
+- Add new registrations corresponding for the following list of modules
 - Instructions for adding client secrets, API scopes, and API permissions are detailed below
-- Copy down all IDs and secret values for reference later on in the setup steps
+- Copy all client ids and secret values for reference later on in the setup steps

 ![(Registered Apps Screenshot)](/azure-saas/images/identity-framework-manual-step-4-app-registration.png)